Momentum-Free/sledgehammer-bot-docs/docs/commands/config.md

     type: Text Channel

-    description: Channel to send log messages for the anti-bot system.
+    description: Channel to send log messages for the anti-bot system

     default: Use previously saved channel